jmcalalang/f5-tls-automation/docs/venafi/venafi.rst

-BIG-IP Ansible Modules
+Venafi Ansible Modules
 ======================

-This task is designed to show pulling a certificate from a URL endpoint and publishing this into a BIG-IP.
-URL endpoint examples are great for their reusability.
-Most TLS management solutions will have an API endpoint which this module could consume hold in a fact and publish.
+This task is designed to show pulling a certificate from a Venfai certificate mananagement solution and publishing into a BIG-IP.
+Venfai solutions offer BASIC auth as a mechanism to access the solution.

 **Tested with Ansible 2.10**

-- Pull Certificates/Key from URL
+- Pull Certificates/Key from Venafi API
 - Store Certificates/Key in location
 - Upload Certificates/Key to BIG-IP
 - Create SSL Profile on BIG-IP